When you think of the impact of a home invasion or burglary, you probably think of the loss of valuables and the cost financially.

 Most people don’t cope well

-Unfortunately people don’t cope that after being burgled.
-Wrestling with the psychological after-effects of a home invasion is tough, and people deal with the anxiety in different ways.
+Unfortunately people don’t cope that well after being burgled.
+Wrestling with the psychological effects of a home invasion is tough, and people deal with the anxiety in different ways.

 The community-based non-profit Victim Support Service Incorporated explains that common reactions include anger, a focus on augmenting home security measures, and cleaning or reordering the house due to “feelings of contamination and violation”.